vidhu-m/BDD-RestAssured/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a small project which can be used for testing API services, with the help of BDD Cucumber.
+This is a small project to test a REST API employee service (https://dummy.restapiexample.com/) , with the help of BDD Cucumber.
 Internally maven and Rest Assured is used to run the test cases.
 For creating the Test Suit, following components are used:

 * Java